penoonan/app/README.md

 ##Menus

 Normally when you create a Wordpress menu, you use the `add_menu_page()` function and pass a callback that defines everything the menu should display.
 With Sketch, you create a menu by extending the `\Sketch\WpMenuAbstract` or `\Sketch\WpSubmenuAbstract` class.
-Define the menu title, slug and permissions etc as properties of the class.
+Define the menu title, slug and permissions etc as properties of the class, and Sketch will take care of the rest.
 Sketch's menu classes have a `\Sketch\QueryStringRouter` class as a dependency, and `QueryStringRouter->resolve()` is the callback passed to Wordpress when the menu is created at runtime.

 So define your menu classes like you see in the `app/menus`, and instantiate them in `index.php` by calling `$app->make('\MyMenu')`;